-The proposed project site is within an area predominantly residential/commercial and therefore almost every other plot in the neighborhood is residential or residential cum commercial related activities.
-The location is well accessible from Nyeri Road and the general area is near a capital city with various commercial activities including shops primarily to serve the residents and the visitors.
+The proposed project site is within an area predominantly residential and therefore almost every other plot in the neighborhood is residential or residential cum commercial related activities.
+The location is well accessible off Kiambu Road and the general area is near an urban center with various commercial activities including shops primarily to serve the residents and the visitors.
 Due to proximity to the Nairobi CBD, the area's population is growing by the day with so many people moving there for accommodation and business opportunities.
 All social amenities (hospitals, schools, religious places, shopping areas etc.) are within easy reach.
-All major urban infrastructures (electricity, roads, sewer, and landline telephony) are connected to the proposed project site.
+All major urban infrastructures (electricity, roads, and landline telephony except sewer which is non-existent are connected to the proposed project site.
 All emergency facilities (ambulances etc.) are within easy reach from the various providers.
 The area is currently a middle density residential area.
-The area is within the jurisdiction of Nairobi City County Government and therefore bound by its by-laws.
+There are no sites of cultural, historic or traditional significance in the immediate neighborhood.
+The area is within the jurisdiction of Kiambu County Government and therefore bound by its by-laws.